jessepharrison/jessepharrison.github.io/_posts/2021-03-05-phyloseq-chipster.md

 During 2020, one of my tasks was to develop a set of semi-automated tools for analysing microbial community data sets using [Chipster](https://chipster.csc.fi/), an open-source platform hosted by [CSC](https://www.csc.fi/en/).
 By enabling easy-to-use bioinformatics workflows that require no programming experience, Chipster aims to make computational approaches more accessible to researchers working in diverse fields.

 The new tool set for microbial community comparisons, which consists of 18 new tools, was recently made available to users.
-In this blog post, I will briefly discuss the features offered in the first iteration of this toolbox.
-Hope you find the new features useful.
+In this blog post, I briefly discuss the features offered in the first iteration of this toolbox.
 As there are quite a few abbreviations, you can also find a short glossary near the end of the post.

 ### What's included?